DevOps vs SRE: Key Differences Explained

 Key components of SRE

-SRE can function as a tool, a set of best practices, or a strategy to automate IT operations tasks such as production system management, change management, and incident response.
+Site Reliability Engineering can function as a tool, a set of best practices, or a strategy to automate IT operations tasks such as production system management, change management, and incident response.
 It empowers system administrators to manage large systems using code rather than manual methods.

 The following are the key aspects of SRE: